Things to do and See

 Castle Cary has many other fine eighteenth- and nineteenth-century buildings, including houses and factories.
 There are several different walks around the town, some taking you past these sites of interest and some offering spectacular views of the town as a whole and of the countryside around, even across towards Glastonbury and the Levels.
 Pick up copies of the leaflets from the Tourist Office, or download them below:

 One of the best-preserved examples of an old town lock-up in the country, built (or more probably re-built) in 1779.
-Located in Bailey Hill, behind the Market House; nearby you can also see the fine eighteenth-century house that’s now the Post Office.
-Round House keys can be borrowed from the butcher Charlie Hll opposite.
+Located in Bailey Hill, behind the Market House; nearby you can also see the fine Eighteenth century house that’s now the Post Office.

 In The Vicinity